- About OmniPod

 Whether you're considering insulin pump therapy, or you already wear a traditional pump, the OmniPod insulin pump can make managing your diabetes easier – so it becomes a smaller part of daily living.

-With the OmniPod’s advanced technology, you can sleep in, eat, exercise and just live your life more easily.
+With the OmniPod’s advanced insulin pump technology, you can sleep in, eat, exercise and just live your life more easily.
 So you’re no longer held back by your insulin schedule or tethered by a pump with tubing.
 The Pod holds and delivers your insulin.
 The PDM (Personal Diabetes Manager) wirelessly programs your personalized insulin delivery, calculates suggested doses and insulin on board, and has a convenient, built-in FreeStyle® blood glucose meter.
 It really is that simple.